15 Best Cable Machine Leg Exercises (With Workout Routine)

 1. Stand in front of a low-pulley cable machine with a narrow stance.

-3. Perform a squat, bending your knees and driving your hips back to lower yourself until your thighs are parallel to the floor.
+3. Perform a squat, bending your knees and pushing your hips back to lower yourself until your thighs parallel the floor.

 4. From this position, push yourself back to the starting point.